Broadvision

-BroadVision is an international software vendor of self-service web applications for enterprise social software, electronic commerce, enterprise portals, and customer relationship management.
+BroadVision, Inc. is an international software vendor of self-service web applications for enterprise social software, electronic commerce, enterprise portals, and customer relationship management.
 The company provides applications to businesses.
 In addition, the company provides toolkit, framework, library for extending its products and services.
 The company is headquartered in Redwood City, California, United States.
-It was founded on May 13, 1993 by Pehong Chen, and its initial public offering took place in 1996.
+It was founded on May 13, 1993, by Pehong Chen, and its initial public offering took place in 1996.

 BroadVision was a pioneer in eCommerce in the 1990s, and its stock was highly valued during the dot-com bubble, reaching a split-adjusted high of over $20,000 per share in March 2000.
 After the bubble burst, Broadvision struggled, and its stock was delisted from the Nasdaq for a period.
 One of BroadVision's most famous clients during the dot com bubble was pets.com.
 Customers include Asda, City of Chicago, Club Med, Gwinnett County, ING Group, Long's Drugs, Pillsbury Winthrop, Rand McNally, RS Components, State of California, Indian Railways, Highmark Insurance, Express Scripts, Printmountain and Equire (Links of london, Hamleys).